CircleCI-Public/server-terraform/gke/README.md

 ### Resources

 [Google Clouds Supported Resources Page]

+#### Service Account for Nomad clients

+By default we create a Service Account for the Nomad clients but we do not add any privileges to them.
+In the event an operator wants to assign privileges to the Nomad clients, they should do so through `nomad_service_account`.

+Please note that inherent risk of granting privileges to the Nomad clients as arbitrary code runs in them.
+This is an advanced feature that should only be used with the full understanding of the privileges being assigned.

 #### GCloud tip for machines and clusters that don't have external networking interfaces